 Adult Reconstructive Surgery, Lower Extremities Fellowship (Minnesota)

-While on these clinical services, you will work one on one with a member of our adult lower extremity reconstructive group, perform preoperative consultations and participate actively in surgical procedures, and will be directly involved in postoperative patient management.
+While on these clinical services, you work one-on-one with a member of our adult lower extremity reconstructive group, perform preoperative consultations and participate actively in surgical procedures, and are directly involved in postoperative patient management.

-The training program fulfills the requirements for training as stated by the American Board of Orthopaedic Surgery and is accredited by the Liaison Committee on Graduate Medical Education.
+The Adult Lower Extremity Reconstructive Surgery Fellowship fulfills the requirements for training as stated by the American Board of Orthopaedic Surgery and is accredited by the Accreditation Council for Graduate Medical Education.

-Nationally, there is currently no certificate of added qualification (CAQ) or subspecialty certification offered for lower extremity adult reconstruction.
+Nationally, there is currently no certificate of added qualification (CAQ) or subspecialty certification offered for adult lower extremity reconstruction.

-The Adult Reconstructive Surgery Fellowship began in 1972, and since that time, more than 70 physicians have completed training.
-It is anticipated that two to three fellows will complete training in the lower extremity program annually.
+The Adult Lower Extremity Reconstructive Surgery Fellowship began in 1972, and since that time, more than 70 physicians have completed training.
+It is anticipated that two to three fellows will complete training in the program annually.